 Since the day he met Dan in the library, Liam found himself hoping to see him every time he went there after class.
 He didn’t meet him for a long time, but he knew already that he wasn’t attending school regularly.
 A few times Liam heard rumors about him, though.
-Some girl had confessed her love to him, somebody spotted him in town dealing drugs, someone else said he wasn’t coming to school because his father was teaching him how to manage his business.
-Liam didn’t know whether those rumors were true or not and, honestly, he didn’t care.
+Some girl had confessed her love to him, somebody spotted him in town dealing drugs, and someone else said he wasn’t coming to school because his father was teaching him how to manage his business.
+Liam didn’t know whether those rumors were true or not, and, honestly, he didn’t care.
 It would have been enough for him to just look at Dan reading again, at least one more time, only to find out whether he really had a crush on him or he had dreamed it all.

-In March, when the trimester was about to end, and he had to study for the mid–term exams, Liam had almost given up on seeing him again.
+In March, when the trimester was about to end, and he had to study for the midterm exams, Liam had almost given up on seeing him again.
 One Friday afternoon, in particular, Liam had had an awful day, and Dan was really the last person on his mind.
-That morning he had met that Peter–asshole on his way to school, and no matter how desperately he had tried to avoid contact with him, somehow his literature notebook ended up in the river.
+That morning he had met that asshole Peter on his way to school, and no matter how desperately he had tried to avoid contact with him, somehow his literature notebook ended up in the river.
 Liam was furious, and as he entered the library that day, he slammed the door behind his back, seriously considering the possibility of burning down Peter’s desk to get revenge.

 “Shit!”
 He screamed out of frustration, admitting to himself that he would never be able to do such a thing, and then let his forehead fall on one of the shelves with a sigh of resignation.
 As he stood there with his eyes closed, he heard the noise of a chair moving.
 Liam felt a cold shiver running down his back and lifted his head.
 He walked a few steps, toward his usual seat, and there he saw him.
 His jacket leaning on the back of the chair where Liam used to sit every day, the sleeves of his shirt rolled up to his elbows, and those blue eyes looking at him.
 Liam’s heart skipped a beat.
 Yes, he definitely had a crush on Dan.
 Liam felt awfully embarrassed for screaming like that when he was in the room, but he was also strangely angry at him.